albertmeronyo/ConceptDrift/README.md

 **Associated papers:**

-- Predicting Concept Drift in Linked Data (EKAW 2014, under review)
+- Predicting Concept Drift in Versioned Linked Data on the Web (AAAI 2015, under review)

 The development and maintenance of Knowledge Organization Systems (KOS) is a knowledge intensive task that requires a lot of manual ef-